CPBPG/TorchNISE/README.md

 ## Installation

-The first step to install `mlnise` is to clone this repository.
+The first step to install `torchnise` is to clone this repository.

 ```bash
 git clone https://github.com/CPBPG/TorchNISE.git